 Have you ever stopped to ponder the different ways a single number can be achieved through multiplication?
 It’s like uncovering hidden layers within the seemingly simple world of mathematics.
-Take the number 48, for instance.
+Now, take the number 48, for instance.
 It's a common number, one we encounter regularly, but how often do we consider the myriad combinations that result in this very number?

 Exploring the Multiplicative World of 48